JLEspinel/A-Third-Tine/_posts/2018-1-15-Computational-Limits.md

 > Turing computation is deterministic: total computational state determines subsequent computational state.
 One might instead allow stochastic computations.
 In a stochastic model, current state does not dictate a unique next state.
 Rather, there is a certain probability that the machine will transition from one state to another.

 So the mind is less like a Turing machine... and more like a modern computer.
 It has finite memory (read: limit #1, and that memory includes some RAM- or VRAM-esque component, we'll get to that division soon) and computations are executed in a nonzero amount of time (read: limit #2).
-There's simple physiological proof supporting that second limiation

 A brief aside on the representational theory of mind: There's so much more to say about exactly _how_ the brain processes data, but the one theory I run with in this post is the representational theory of mind.